Cash game

-Cash games, also sometimes referred to as ring games or live action games, are poker games played with "real" chips and money at stake, often with no predetermined end time, with players able to enter and leave as they see fit.
+Cash games, also sometimes referred to as ring games or live action games, are poker games played with "real" chips and money at stake.
+Cash games often have no predetermined end time, and players are able to enter and leave as they see fit.
 In contrast, a poker tournament is played with tournament chips worth nothing outside the tournament, with a definite end condition (usually, only one player left), and a specific roster of competitors.

 Rules

 Players may freely buy into or cash out of a cash game between hands.
-However, it is normally prohibited for a player to remove a portion of his or her chips from the table.
+However, it is normally prohibited for a player to remove a portion of their chips from the table.
 This is known as "going south".
 For example, if a player buys in for $100, then wins $100 (for a total stack of $200), the player may not remove the original $100 buy-in while remaining seated.
-He would have to forfeit his seat, possibly wait to rejoin the game, and buy in again for $100; however, many cardrooms prohibit the practice of buying in again unless a certain time period has elapsed before the player rejoins.
+The player would have to forfeit their seat, possibly wait to rejoin the game, and buy-in again for $100.
+However, many cardrooms prohibit the practice of buying in again unless a certain amount of time has elapsed before the player rejoins.
 Similarly, cash games are played for table stakes.
-If a player attempts to put additional money onto the table (from his/her wallet) in the middle of a hand, he may not do so until the conclusion of said hand.
+If a player attempts to put additional money onto the table (from his/her wallet) in the middle of a hand, they may not do so until the conclusion of said hand.

 In "no limit" poker cash games, some cardrooms have a maximum buy-in for cash games.
-In limit poker games, there is seldom a maximum buy-in because betting limits already limit the amount a player can wager on each hand.
+In limit poker games, there is rarely a maximum buy-in because betting limits already restrict the amount a player can wager on each hand.

 In a casino, a rake is usually taken from a pot if a flop is shown and the pot reaches certain values.
 Some games take a time rake instead of a pot rake.
 In these games players pay a seat charge every half-hour.

 Ring games

 While the terms "ring game" and "cash game" are often considered synonymous in common usage, opinion differs on the true definition of "ring game".
 For example, in the glossary of Doyle Brunson's Super System 2, a ring game is defined as "A game with a player in every seat, that is, a full game—as opposed to a shorthanded game".
-As such, the term "cash game" may be considered a more precise depiction of the kind of game commonly found in most casinos or home venues; that is, a non-tournament game played for actual money (or chips representing actual money), without regard for the number of players seated at the table at any given time.
+As such, the term "cash game" may be considered a more precise depiction of the kind of game commonly found in most casinos or home venues; that is, a non-tournament game played for actual money (or chips representing money), without regard for the number of players seated at the table at any given time.